Don’t face the IRS alone. Tax controversy requires an experienced team backing you up.

-At times successfully resolving a tax issue requires litigation in one of the four different federal courts having jurisdiction over taxation: the United States Tax Court, the United States District Court, the United States Bankruptcy Court and the United States Court of Claims.
+Successfully resolving a tax issue requires litigation in one of the four different federal courts having jurisdiction over taxation: the United States Tax Court, the United States District Court, the United States Bankruptcy Court and the United States Court of Claims.
 Daniel Rosefelt has represented taxpayers in a variety of tax disputes in all these federal courts and their state counterparts.

 United States Tax Court

 The majority of tax cases are litigated in the United States Tax Court for one key reason: besides bankruptcy court, it is the only forum in which taxpayers can begin litigation before paying the tax liability asserted by the IRS.
-When tax case is commenced in other kinds of federal courts, the taxpayer must pay the amount in dispute and then sue for refund.
+When a tax case is commenced in other kinds of federal courts, the taxpayer must pay the amount in dispute and then sue for refund.

 The U.S. Tax Court’s jurisdiction includes the authority to hear most disputes concerning a taxpayer’s liability for disputed income taxes, review of certain coercive collection activities proposed by the IRS and review of IRS decisions to deny a taxpayer’s request for an offer in compromise.
 It also covers penalty abatement, innocent spouse relief, IRS assertion of transferee liability, certain kinds of declaratory relief, the adjustment of partnership allocations and the re-classification of workers as employees or independent contractors.